 Also, the ArtKive app is a super easy way to store and share your kids’ art all by doing what you might do already: taking photos and emailing them to your friends and family.
 This app allows you to create a gallery that can be shared with whomever is in your circle, and then print it for safekeeping.

-If you’ve got a bit of extra wall space like me, then you might want to try this cool DIY kids’ art display.
+If you’ve got a bit of extra wall space like me, then you might want to try this cool DIY kids’ art display at Apartment Therapy.
 All you’ll need is a few old frames with the glass removed and a few sheet magnets, which you add to the back of the frame.
 Then pop your kid’s art up, add a couple of magnets to keep it in place, then hang in your wall.
 So smart!

 Looking for a place to stash those piles of crayons and paintbrushes, too?
 Check out our previous post on arts and crafts storage solutions